yum-food/TaSTT/README.md

 There are existing tools which help here, but they are all imperfect for one reason or another:

 1. RabidCrab's STT costs money and relies on cloud-based transcription.
-I have struggled with latency, quality, and reliability issues.
-It's also closed-source.
+   Because of the reliance on cloud-based transcription services, it's typically slower and less reliable than local transcription.
 2. The in-game text box is not visible in streamer mode, and limits you to one update every ~2 seconds, making it a poor choice for latency-sensitive communication.